sean-parent/sean-parent.github.io/papers-and-presentations.md

 ### Generic Programming

 Abstract: The term "Generic Programming" was coined by Alex Stepanov and David Musser in 1988.
 It has become one of the most influential ideas to shape programming and has had a profound impact on the evolution of C++.
-Yet the core concepts of generic programming are still often misunderstood and misrepresented.
-30 years in, this talk will look a little at how generic programming came to be, and why it is not simply "another paradigm" for software development.
+Yet, the core concepts of generic programming are still often misunderstood and misrepresented.
+Thirty years in, this talk will look a little at how generic programming came to be and why it is not simply "another paradigm" for software development.

-Addition: When preparing this talk I was unable to find a picture of Meng and Alex from the Al Stevens interview in [Dr. Dobb's Journal, March 1995](http://stepanovpapers.com/drdobbs-interview.pdf).
+Addition: When preparing this talk, I was unable to find a picture of Meng and Alex from the Al Stevens interview in [Dr. Dobb's Journal, March 1995](http://stepanovpapers.com/drdobbs-interview.pdf).
 Alex was kind enough to give me a copy of the original publication.

 *   [JPEG](presentations/2018-11-08-generic-programming/additional/1995-03-dr-dobbs.jpg)
 *   [44MB TIFF](presentations/2018-11-08-generic-programming/additional/1995-03-dr-dobbs.tif)